 You will also receive systematic training in both oral and written presentations as an integrated part of the courses.
 The ability to communicate well will be very important in your future career.

-Surveys have shown that the labour market for chemists with a degree from Uppsala University is excellent, with 97 per cent of those who obtained their degree during the last ten years being either employed or undertaking doctoral studies.
+Surveys have shown that the labour market for chemists with a degree from Uppsala University is excellent, with 97% of those who obtained their degree during the last ten years being either employed or undertaking doctoral studies.

-A Master of Science in Chemistry from Uppsala University will give you close connection to excellent and world leading research.
-You will have many opportunities to build an exciting future career in academia, in industry, the public sector, or in entrepreneurship.
-Not only will you gain the knowledge and ability to perform special and advanced tasks in biochemistry, you will also be qualified for positions in many other interfacing areas where problem-solving, abstract thinking and analytical ability are required.
+A degree from Uppsala University will give you close connection to excellent and world leading research.
+You will have many opportunities to build an exciting future career in academia, industry, the public sector, or in entrepreneurship.
+Not only will you gain the knowledge and ability to perform special and advanced tasks in chemistry, you will also be qualified for positions in many other areas where problem-solving, abstract thinking and analytical ability are required.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is 90 credits in chemistry and biology, of which at least 60 credits must be in chemistry including 10 credits in biochemistry.

 a statement of purpose (1 page).